Who is who in early years

 Early Years Commissioning Team

-The Early Years Commissioning Team work to support the Early Years sector with advice connected to business, funded entitlements, sustainability and sufficiency.
+The Early Years Commissioning Team works to support the Early Years sector with advice connected to sufficiency of provision, business management, funded entitlements, sustainability and market management and stability.
 The Early Years Commissioning Team has a responsibility to ensure sufficient, good quality provision, achieving excellence and value for money for Surrey residents.

 The team provides support to Early Years settings and childminders in setting up and running sustainable Early Years provision.
-The team can advise in areas such as financial and business advice including forecasting and modelling sustainable provision, setting up a childcare business and how to deliver the funded entitlements.
+The team can advise in areas such as financial and business advice including financial forecasting and modelling sustainable provision, governance and statutory requirements, setting up a childcare business and how to deliver the funded entitlements.
 We also work to ascertain need and plan for future sufficiency of Early Years places.

-The team works closely with the other Early Years teams, specifically the Early Years Educational Effectiveness Team and the Funded Early Education Team to provide holistic support to settings and ensure they feel well supported in all aspects of Early Years provision.
+The team works closely with the other Early Years teams within Education with close links with the Early Years Educational Effectiveness Team, the Early Years Special Educational Needs and Disabilities Team and the Funded Early Education Team who are responsible for making all payments to providers.

 The team consists of:

-• Commissioning Manager for Early Years – Olivia Bunn
+• Commissioning Manager for Early Years – Olivia Barton

 • Commissioning Support Officer - Jillian Turner